ibm-cloud-academy/content/setup/set_up_mac.md

 `$ echo $JAVA_HOME`
 You should see the full path to the jdk.
 6. Verify that your installation of Java is recognized.
 Type:
-`java –version`
+`java â€“version`
 You should see information about the java version, the runtime environment, and Java HotSpot.

-### Step 5: Verify that GIT is installed
+### Step 5: Install Gradle
 1. Type
+` brew install gradle`

+### Step 6: Verify that GIT is installed
+1. Type
-`git –version`
+`git â€“version`
-2. Verify that the response is ‘git version 2.7.x’ (your version number may be later).
+2. Verify that the response is â€˜git version 2.7.xâ€™ (your version number may be later).
+3. If git is not installed, go to https://git-scm.com/download/mac and follow the instructions to install it.

 ### Step 6: Verify that curl is installed
 1. Type
 `curl http://www.google.com`
 2. Verify that the response is the HTML for the Google page.
-**NOTE**: If the response is ‘The document has moved’, then curl was successfully installed, but the url is not correct.
+**NOTE**: If the response is ï¿½The document has movedï¿½, then curl was successfully installed, but the url is not correct.
 According to your geography, you need to change the extension.

 ### Step 7: Install node.js
 1.Type
 	`brew install node `
 2. Verify the installation:
-`node –v`
+`node ï¿½v`
 The response is the version number (for example, v4.2.6).
 4. Type
 `npm -v`